The Battle of Franklin

 Federal Brig.
 Gen. Jacob D. Cox set up his headquarters at the Carter House after waking the family around sunup.
 By noon, the bulk of the Federal army was organized into a defensive line which spanned just over a mile in length, and was anchored on the Harpeth River on both flanks.
 At 2 pm orders were issued calling for a withdrawal to Nashville to begin at 6 pm.

 The Confederate troops began to arrive on the southern edge of the Harpeth Valley, about two miles from Franklin, around 1 pm.
-Within the hour, Hood had decided to launch a frontal assault, believing that Franklin was his last opportunity to destroy Schofield before the Federal army got to Nashville and bolstered Thomas.
+Within the hour, Hood decided to launch a frontal assault, believing that Franklin was his last opportunity to destroy Schofield before the Federal army got to Nashville.

 The day itself was beautiful.
 The skies were clear that afternoon and the temperature pushed to nearly sixty degrees.
 Many described it as a beautiful “Indian summer afternoon” while others said it was warm and bright.
 But at 4 pm everything changed as roughly 20,000 Confederate soldiers began their advance toward a similar number of Federal troops.
 Artillery fire soon began shrieking toward the Southern line and gaping holes were ripped into the gray and butternut ranks.
 The Confederate attack quickly morphed into a headlong charge.
 The two armies came into close contact shortly before 4:30 pm and the fighting became brutal and fiendishly savage.
 Waves of Southern troops were shot down, even as some of them ruptured the center of the Federal line.
 Scores of Federal troops were shot and clubbed as howling and jubilant Southerners plowed forward.
 Casualties were severe and mounted quickly.
 The sun set soon after the battle reached its apex and it was completely dark only a few minutes after 5 pm, except for the flashing of the guns.

 During those short but awful hours, as the battle raged and swirled around them, the Carter family took refuge in their basement.
-Some two dozen men, women, and children, including the neighboring Lotz family who lived just across the Columbia pike, waited as the horrors of war engulf them.
+Some two dozen men, women, and children, including a neighboring family who lived just across the Columbia pike, waited as the horrors of war engulfed them.

-At the McGavock farm, wounded Confederate soldiers were arriving by the dozens not long after the battle began.
-Carnton soon became the largest field hospital in the area and surgeons were set up in almost every room of the house and some worked outside.
+At Carnton wounded Confederate soldiers were arriving by the dozens not long after the battle began.
+It soon became the largest field hospital in the area and surgeons were set up in almost every room of the house and some worked outside.
 By the middle of the night some 300 wounded filled the home, with hundreds more on the grounds.